AQUATH/AutoBackup/README.md

 # AutoBackup

 A simple backup script suited to music libraries.
-It is able to backup audio files, artwork and extra files used in music libraries such as playlists.
+It is able to backup audio files, artwork and misc. files used in music libraries such as playlists.

 ## Getting Started